 Companies in the Internet and technology industries are frequently subject to litigation based on allegations of infringement or other violations of intellectual property rights.
 In addition, certain companies and rights holders seek to enforce and monetize patents or other intellectual property rights they own or otherwise obtained.
-As Swvl's public profile grows and the number of competitors in Swvl's markets increases, and as Swvl continues to develop new technologies and intellectual property, the possibility of intellectual property rights claims against Swvl may grow.
+As Swvl's public profile grows and the number of competitors in Swvl's markets increases, and as Swyl continues to develop new technologies and intellectual property, the possibility of intellectual property rights claims against Swvl may grow.
 From time to time, third parties may assert claims of infringement of intellectual property rights against Swvl.
 Swvl does not hold any patents.
 Competitors of Swvl and others may now and in the future have significantly larger and more mature patent portfolios than Swvl has.
-In addition, future litigation may involve patent holding companies or other adverse patent owners who have no relevant product or service revenue and against whom Swvl's own patents (if and when acquired) may therefore provide little or no deterrence or protection.
-Many potential litigants, including some of Swvl's competitors and patent-holding companies, have the ability to dedicate substantial resources to assert their intellectual property rights.
+In addition, future litigation may involve patent holding companies or other adverse patent owners who have no relevant product or service revenue and against whom Swyl's own patents (if and when acquired) may therefore provide little or no deterrence or protection.
+Many potential litigants, including some of Swyl's competitors and patent-holding companies, have the ability to dedicate substantial resources to assert their intellectual property rights.
 Any claim of infringement by a third-party, even those without merit, could cause Swvl to incur substantial costs defending against such claim, could distract management's attention from the operation of Swvl's business and could require Swvl to cease its use of certain intellectual property.
-Furthermore, because intellectual property litigation may be required to pay substantial damages, royalties or other fees in connection with a claimant securing a judgment against Swvl, Swvl may be subject to an injunction or other restrictions that prevent Swvl from using or distributing its intellectual property, or Swvl may agree to a settlement that prevents it from distributing its offerings or a portion thereof, which could adv
+Furthermore, because intellectual property litigation may involve a substantial amount of discovery, Swvl may risk compromising its own confidential information in the course of any such litigation.
+SwvI may be required to pay substantial damages, royalties or other fees in connection with a claimant securing a judgment against SwvI, Swvl may be subject to an injunction or other restrictions that prevent Swvl from using or distributing its intellectual property, or Swvl may agree to a settlement that prevents it from distributing its offerings or a portion thereof, which could adversely affect Swvl's business, financial condition and operating results.